In the vineyard

 In this drawing you can see not only the primary and secondary buds, but also, inside the primary bud, the beginnings of a cluster and a tendril (primordia).

 March is the perfect month to plan sprays for pests in your vineyard.
 The most widespread disease for grapes in Sacramento is powdery mildew—a fungus that damages grape vines and fruit.
 In table grapes it can reduce the rate of photosynthesis, which can reduce the plant vigor and resilience.

 Worst of all, it also hampers the ability of berry skins to expand as the berries grow.
 The skins crack and scar.
 In many cases the berries do not ripen at all, in others the cracking allows pathogens to introduce rots that destroy clusters.

 The first and second photos below show powdery mildew colonies on grape leaves and berries.
 They appear as a white dusty web.
 In both cases, the colonies are producing spores that will launch the infection cycle anew.

 Powdery mildew flourishes in mild summers.
-Spores grow between 43 degrees F and 91 degrees F, with 77 degrees being the optimal temperature for growth.
+Spores grow between about 60 and 85 degrees F, with 77 degrees being the optimal temperature for growth.
 After three days in a row with at least 6 continuous hours between 70 and 85 degrees F, epidemic conditions can be assumed to exist.